vitessio/website/content/en/docs/22.0/reference/programs/vtctldclient/vtctldclient_Workflow/vtctldclient_Workflow_delete.md

 ### Options

 ```
+      --delete-batch-size int   When cleaning up the migrated data in tables moved as part of a multi-tenant MoveTables workflow, delete the records in batches of this size. (default 1000)
   -h, --help                    help for delete
       --keep-data               Keep the partially copied table data from the workflow in the target keyspace.
       --keep-routing-rules      Keep the routing rules created for the workflow.
       --shards strings          (Optional) Specifies a comma-separated list of shards to operate on.
   -w, --workflow string         The workflow you want to delete.
 ```

 ### Options inherited from parent commands